vnetcon/jdbc-restservlet/README.md

 The idea is to offer an out-of-the box REST API solution for web developers (Angular, React, Vue etc.).
 In short web developer need to write only client side code and sql - no need for middle tier applications for accessing database.
 In our mind the development environment would be something like

-* Angular/React/Vue etc project using the IDE/Editor you like
+* Angular/React/Vue etc project using the IDE/Editor you like.
+Or you can use [Page.js](https://github.com/vnetcon/page.js) - very simple pure html + javascrpt way to do things without "heavy frameworks".
 * JDBC-RESTSERVLET web server running and configured to use your development database
 * DBeaver for accessing database.
 This will be your backend & rest api development ide.
 For this you need to configure a database connection using [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver.
 * Browser enabled with CORS for accessing the JDBC-RESTSERVLET during the development (e.g. chrome with [CORS plugin](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)